EliahKagan/palgoviz/doc/install-dev-container.md

 #### The progressive web app

-On Windows, you have another option: [the Codespaces application](https://code.visualstudio.com/docs/remote/codespaces#_known-limitations-and-adaptations).
+There is also [the Codespaces
+application](https://code.visualstudio.com/docs/remote/codespaces#_known-limitations-and-adaptations).
 This is a [progressive web
 app](https://learn.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/).